FemtoEmacs/Sumerian/second-lesson-Emacs/README.md

 <p>As we learned from text 1, the genitive is formed
 by K after vowels and AK after consonants.
 The scribe often omitted the K of AK.
-The M of MA is contamination of the final consonant of the previous word.</p>
+The M of MA is contamination from the final consonant of the previous word.</p>

 <h2>𒈗𒆠𒂗𒄀𒆠𒌵𒆤</h2>
 <p>(cn lugal ki-en-gi ki uri ke4)</p>